Have you recently started having problems with vertigo? 30% of people over 60 have experienced vertigo symptoms that include dizziness and nausea.

 Vertigo, a sensation that the world is spinning around you when in fact you are still, is a symptom of some underlying condition.
 It can often be accompanied by nausea.
 Most vertigo-inducing conditions are caused in the inner ear.
 One of the most common causes of vertigo is Benign Paroxysmal Positional Vertigo (BPPV).
 BPPV is caused by crystals in your inner ear (that sense gravity), coming loose, thus the severe dizzy feeling.

 If you have any form of vertigo you should first see your doctor first to get properly diagnosed.
 You don’t want any condition that could have more severe consequences if it was not treated right away.

 Treatments to relieve vertigo symptoms

-Vertigo causing heath issues can be temporary conditions or on-going, depending on what you have.
+Vertigo causing health issues can be temporary conditions or ongoing, depending on what you have.
 There are 3 main forms of treatment to relieve vertigo symptoms:

 - Prescription medications

 - Exercises (this applies mainly to BPPV caused vertigo)

 - and natural remedies

 Following diagnosis, your doctor might prescribe one of several medications containing Meclizine or Scopolamine, or something much more powerful such as Valium to help relieve symptoms of vertigo.
 While some of these medications can be effective, they can also lead to uncomfortable, irritating side effects such as drowsiness, restlessness, nausea, fatigue, and even dizziness, making your initial problem potentially worse.